liferay/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

     Click _Customize Results_.

 A search query is executed.
-The results are displayed and the tools for pinning, hiding, re-ordering, and adding results are made available.
+The results are displayed and the tools for pinning, hiding, and adding results are made available.
+Re-ordering becomes possible after at least one result is pinned.
 First, consider whether to add one or more Aliases.

 ### Adding Aliases